SwiftGen/SwiftGen/README.md

 * `--templateName NAME` or `-n NAME`: define the Stencil template to use (by name, see [here for more info](Documentation/templates)) to generate the output.
 * `--templatePath PATH` or `-p PATH`: define the Stencil template to use, using a full path.
 * Note: you should specify one and only one template when invoking SwiftGen.
 You have to use either `-t` or `-p` but should not use both at the same time (it wouldn't make sense anyway and you'll get an error if you try)
 * `--filter REGEX` or `-f REGEX`: the filter to apply to each input path.
+Filters are applied to actual (relative) paths, not just the filename.
 Each command has a default filter that you can override with this option.
 * Note: use `.+` to match multiple characters (at least one), and don't forget to escape the dot (`\.`) if you want to match a literal dot like for an extension.
 Add `$` at the end to ensure the path ends with the extension you want.
+Regular expressions will be case sensitive by default, and not anchored to the start/end of a path.
 For example, use `.+\.xib$` to match files with a `.xib` extension.
 Use a tool such as [RegExr](https://regexr.com) to ensure you're using a valid regular expression.
 * Each command supports multiple input files (or directories where applicable).
 * You can always use the `--help` flag to see what options a command accept, e.g. `swiftgen xcassets --help`.